-Cortisol has been demonstrated to align closely in relationship to exercise and training status and overtraining in particular.
+Cortisol has been demonstrated to align closely in relationship to exercise and training status, and overtraining in particular.
 Levels in excess of 800 nmol/liter are generally indicative of overtraining.
-High-intensity resistance/strength training, such as performing sprints or engaging in rigorous bodybuilding workouts, have been correlated with increased plasma cortisol concentrations.
+High-intensity resistance/strength training, such as performing sprints or engaging in rigorous bodybuilding workouts, has been correlated with increased plasma cortisol concentrations.

 The most dramatic cortisol increases seem to occur when rest periods are short and total exercise volume is high.
 Upon its release from the adrenal gland, cortisol functions as an anti-inflammatory and a catabolic hormone.